30476 - CRITICAL APPROACHES TO THE ARTS II - MODULE II (MODERN ART)

 For attending students, the compulsory readings (journal articles or book chapters) and class material (slide presentations) are made available on the online platform.
 Power Points and other visual resources are uploaded on the Bboard online platform after each class.
 Two glossaries also are available to students in preparation for the exam.

-In addition to the compulsory readings and other material available on Bboard, non-attending students are required to read a book of choice from a list provided at the beginning of the course.
+In addition to the compulsory readings and other material available on Bboard, non-attending students are required to prepare on a work of art by reading an article chosen from a list provided at the beginning of the course.